Saturday, June 29, 2024

 Let's talk about the code in a little more detail.

 Lines beginning with -- are comments for us to read, and are ignored by Lean.
-It is a good habit to write at least a short comment to remind us, or inform other readers, what the code is about.
+It is a good habit to write at least a short comment to remind ourselves, or any other readers, what the code is about.

 The next line import Mathlib.Tactic loads into Lean information about fundamental results and common methods used in proofs.
 These are the tactics we mentioned in the previous post.
 Without these, we can't specify how each line of a proof follows legitimately from the previous one.